instructa/browser-echo/packages/mcp/README.md

 In stdio mode:
 - MCP communication happens over **stdio** (no HTTP MCP endpoint)
-- An **HTTP ingest server** runs on an ephemeral port (127.0.0.1) for browsers to POST logs
+- An **HTTP ingest server** runs on a local port (127.0.0.1) for browsers to POST logs
-- The actual URL is written to `.browser-echo-mcp.json` in your project root and OS tmpdir
+- The actual URL is written to `.browser-echo-mcp.json` in your project root
 - Console output (stderr): `MCP (stdio) listening on stdio (ingest HTTP active)`

 ### HTTP Mode